keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 {{% readfile file="./snippets/tasks/install.md" markdown="true" %}}

 ## Check out the Getting Started Repository
-For the further progress of this guide, we need a sample application as well as some helpers which makes it easier for your to set up your environment.
+For the further progress of this guide, we need a sample application as well as some helpers which make it easier for your to set up your environment.
 These things can be found in our Getting Started repository which can be checked out as follows:

 ```console
 git clone https://github.com/keptn-sandbox/lifecycle-toolkit-examples.git